 - The Company shall not access, use, modify or otherwise deal with Customer Data except where required by compulsion of law, or upon the User's authority (such as to provide support for Displayr), or as part of internal testing and troubleshooting.

 - Transmission.
 The Company shall do all things reasonable to ensure that the transmission of data occurs according to accepted industry standards.
-It is up to the User to ensure that any transmission standards meet the User's operating and legal requirements.

 - Storage.
 The Company may limit the amount of data that the User stores in Displayr, and shall advise the User of such.
 Data that is stored with the Company shall be stored according to accepted industry standards.

 - Trademarks.
 The Company has moral & registered rights in its trademarks and the User shall not copy, alter, use or otherwise deal in the marks without the prior written consent of the Company.